Handel's Messiah: A Soulful Celebration

-Handel's Messiah: A Soulful Celebration is a gospel album by various artists, released in 1992 on Warner Alliance.
-Executive produced by Norman Miller, Gail Hamilton and Mervyn Warren, it is a reinterpretation of the 1741 oratorio Messiah by George Frideric Handel, and has been widely praised for its use of multiple genres of African-American music, including spirituals, blues, ragtime, big band, jazz fusion, R&B and hip hop.
+Handel's Messiah: A Soulful Celebration is a gospel album by various artists released in 1992 on Warner Alliance.
+Executive-produced by Norman Miller, Gail Hamilton and Mervyn Warren, it is a reinterpretation of the 1741 oratorio Messiah by George Frideric Handel.
+It has been widely praised for its use of multiple genres of African-American music, including spirituals, blues, ragtime, big band, jazz fusion, R&B and hip hop.

 The album received the 1992 Grammy Award for Best Contemporary Soul Gospel Album, as well as the 1992 Dove Award for Contemporary Gospel Album of the Year.
-In 1993, the various recording artists participating in the project were collectively nominated for the NAACP Image Award for Outstanding Gospel Artist.
+In 1993, the various recording artists in the project were collectively nominated for the NAACP Image Award for Outstanding Gospel Artist.